 - A long number of the students are pursuing a second and come with a variety of backgrounds.

-- Student demographics reflect the diversity of Los Angeles County population.
-Almost 75% of the students represent minorities and well over one third are Hispanic.
+- Student demographics reflect the diversity of the Los Angeles County population.
+Almost 75% of the students represent minorities and well over one-third are Hispanic.

 - The potential for career advancement and growth for professional nurses is greater than ever before.
 The range and variety of specialty areas are broad.